 Tangierino Restaurant Casbah Lounge – Moroccan Cuisine, 83 Main Street Charlestown, MA

-We experienced the authentic flavors of Morocco during a visit to Tangierino Restaurant & Casbah Lounge at 83 Main Street in Charlestown, Massachusetts.
+I experienced the authentic flavors of Morocco during a visit to Tangierino Restaurant & Casbah Lounge at 83 Main Street in Charlestown, Massachusetts.

-Once seated, our courteous and attentive waiter, Nick, methodically explained Tangierino’s menu, which includes six old world Moroccan dishes, six new world dishes, a chophouse selection of mouthwatering lamb and chops dishes, tasty prime aged beef dishes, a dozen appetizers, soups and salads, and more.
+Once seated, my courteous and attentive waiter, Nick, methodically explained Tangierino’s menu, which includes six old world Moroccan dishes, six new world dishes, a chophouse selection of mouthwatering lamb and chops dishes, tasty prime aged beef dishes, a dozen appetizers, soups and salads, and more.
 We enjoyed a delicious side dish of Couscous Royal – braised lamb shank, spiced merquez over seven vegetables; along with two appetizers: Calamari Tagra – crispy calamari, parmesan cheese, harissa aloli and Moroccan marinated olives; and the Moroccan Fisherman Stew – shrimp, squid, white fish, and harissa-olives in a light tomato cilantro broth, along with sparkling water and yummy Moroccan mint tea.

 The restaurant’s owner and executive chef, Samad Naamad, described Tangierino as more than just a restaurant.
 “It’s an experience,” he said, citing the restaurant’s beautiful atmosphere and its cultural diversity among staff and customers.
 Naamad described the many obstacles he encountered when he first launched the restaurant more than 10 years ago.
 Conquering those obstacles, he said, bestowed upon him the perseverance and self-confidence he needed to pursue his life-long passion of acting and producing movies.
 His first independent film, “Welcome to Hollywood,” was produced in 2005, and his second film and directorial debut, “Demon Shadow,” was produced in 2010.